mvedua/nbastreamselector/README.md

 # StreamSelector

-StreamSelector is a python3 script that allows you to watch MLB, NCAA BB, or NBA games without any subscriptions.
+StreamSelector is a python3 script that allows you to watch MLB, NCAA BB, NBA, or NHL games without any subscriptions.
 This script uses Reddit's API to gather and pick a stream for you to watch.

 ## Getting Started